indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

 % cd indimail-mta-x

+On Linux
-change first line in indimail-mta-2.7/conf-qmail to /var/indimail change first line in indimail-mta-2.7/conf-shared to /usr/share/indimail change first line in indimail-mta-2.7/conf-prefix to /usr change first line in indimail-mta-2.7/conf-libexec to /usr/libexec/indimail change first line in indimail-mta-2.7/conf-sysconfdir to /etc/indimail
+change first line in indimail-mta-x/conf-qmail to /var/indimail change first line in indimail-mta-x/conf-shared to /usr/share/indimail change first line in indimail-mta-x/conf-prefix to /usr change first line in indimail-mta-x/conf-libexec to /usr/libexec/indimail change first line in indimail-mta-x/conf-sysconfdir to /etc/indimail

+On FreeBSD
+change first line in indimail-mta-x/conf-qmail to /var/indimail change first line in indimail-mta-x/conf-shared to /usr/local/share/indimail change first line in indimail-mta-x/conf-prefix to /usr/local change first line in indimail-mta-x/conf-libexec to /usr/local/libexec/indimail change first line in indimail-mta-x/conf-sysconfdir to /usr/local/etc/indimail

 % make -s

 Run the following command to create all default users

-% sudo sh ./svctool --config=users --nolog
+% sudo ./svctool --config=users --nolog
 Once you have created all users required by IndiMail you can continue the make below